• Skip to main content

 What does “shinpai” mean in Japanese?

-Japanese people say “shinpai” to mean ‘worry’ in Japanese, but its usage is not limited to this particular purpose.
-In this blog post, therefore, I will explain this word in detail based on its kanji expression.
-And also, I will explain its verb form which means ‘to worry’ in Japanese.
-Let’s get started!
+Native speakers say “shinpai” to mean ‘worry’ in Japanese.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese conversations.
+In this blog post, however, I will explain this word in detail based on its kanji expression.
+And also, I will explain how to use it through example sentences.
+My explanations would help Japanese learners understand “shinpai” more clearly.
+Then, let’s get started!

 Contents